meslater1030/basic-ember-app/README.md

   * Ember automatically looks for an `actions` hook within Components, Controllers and Routes as a way to bind behavior to DOM elements within the template.
 3. What is this `{{action 'createInvestment'}}` thing?
-  * This is the way in which Ember will bind methods within the actions has to the element.
+  * This is the way in which Ember will bind methods within the actions hook to the element.
 In this case, the action will be triggered `onsubmit`.
 If you would prefer the action to trigger on another event (such as `onclick` or `onfocus`) then you could specify that event instead.
 4. Where did `{{input}}` come from?
 Can't I just use an `<input>` html element?